Telework in the private sector

 The employer and the employee may, by mutual agreement, agree to terminate telework and to arrange for the employee to return to the premises of the company.

-Specific conditions for the return to performance of the contract without telework may be laid down in the collective agreement or charter applicable in the company.
+Specific conditions for the return to completion of the contract without telework may be laid down in the collective agreement or charter applicable in the company.

 The teleworker is given priority to occupy or resume a position without telework that corresponds to his professional qualifications and skills.